mspnp/samples/Resiliency-Storage-Snapshots/Readme.md

 ## Storage resiliency code samples

-In this set of files we provide sample Powershell scripts for creating a snapshot of a blob and a File share, we also include the ARM tmeplate to deploy the storage account and related resources.
+In this set of files we provide sample Powershell scripts for creating a snapshot of a blob and a File share, as well as a sample script for copying blobs from one storage account to another; we also include the ARM tmeplate to deploy the storage account and related resources.

 These samples are related to this section: